Graduate School Administration

 Subject to the approval of the Office of Graduate Admissions and the department or school concerned, a graduate student may be allowed to apply up to 12 semester hours previously earned at UNT Dallas and applied toward a master’s degree at an accredited institution toward a second master’s degree, providing the 12 hours are in a minor or related field of study for the second master’s degree.

-This provision is subject to the rules governing the maximum amount of transfer and extension work that may be credited toward any master’s degree and the age of work offered on a master’s degree.
+This provision is subject to the rules governing the maximum amount of transfer work that may be credited toward any master’s degree and the age of work offered on a master’s degree.
 A student simultaneously pursuing two master’s degrees must complete the requirements for one degree in full before any final decision is made concerning application of any of the work on that degree toward the second degree.

 - OGA - Office of Graduate Admissions, Director